-Organizations must retain a copy of the completed Risk Assessment and Mitigation Checklist for their records and submit it to OAS together with their sanction request.
+Organizations must retain a copy of the completed Risk Assessment and Mitigation Checklist for their records.
 Copies of the risk assessment(s) must be retained for a minimum of two (2) years

 Only Organizations that have a VERY LOW RISK, LOW RISK, or MODERATE RISK (low-moderate) will receive a sanction from OAS to resume artistic swimming activity.